It's about healing.

 ADULT GRIEF SUPPORT GROUPS

-Our open grief support groups are offered to the whole community at no cost.
+Our open grief support groups are offered to the entire community at no cost.

 2nd and 4th Mondays, 11am to 12pm